razorpay/blade/packages/blade/src/components/Modal/_decisions/decisions.md

   - large: `1024px`
 - All the Modals will have a min-width of `320px` regardless of the size.
 - This would mean that the Modal will be responsive and will scale down to `320px` on smaller screens but will not scale up beyond the max-width as per its size mentioned above.

+### Modal Height
+- Each Modal will have a max-height of `80vh` (80% of viewport height) and will be scrollable if the content exceeds this height.

+### Modal for React Native
+TBD

 ## Accessibility
 - Trap keyboard focus within the modal.